Dasharo/open-source-firmware-validation/README.md

 -t "PXE007.001*" dasharo-compatibility/network-boot.robot
 '''

-If everything is setup correctly, you should see tests progress in quemu.
+If everything is setup correctly, you should see tests progress in qemu.
 After the test ends log files 'output.xml' 'log.html' and 'report.html' can be found in 'open-source-firmware-validation' folder.